What To Put In A Car Emergency Kit (11 Tips In 2020)

 Dry food

 Food is undoubtedly the most important thing to stay alive, and you must have it on your emergency kit.
 You don’t know how long you may have to stay isolated or stuck, keep some dry food in the kit.
-You can ration it while stuck to stay alive while trying to escape from an isolated situation.
+You can ration it while stuck to stay alive while trying to escape from the isolated situation.

 Spare tire